Parameter Inference for Degenerate Diffusion Processes

 We consider the QGLE describing one-dimensional positional domain:

 where $\alpha > 0, \, \sigma > 0, \, \lambda \in \mathbb{R}\setminus \{0\}$ and $U : \mathbb{R} \to \mathbb{R}$.
 In this experiment, we consider the following two choices of potential $U$:

 where $D > 0$ is a parameter.
 The function $U_{\mrm{DW}}$ (used in experiments in the work \cite{lei:22}) represents an uneven double well potential, under which model (\ref{eq:qgle_num_1}) is non-linear.
-We generate 30 independent datasets by sub-sampling trajectories produced by the discretisation scheme (\ref{eq:lg_hypo_II}) with a small step-size $10^{-4}$ so that obtained observations correspond to $n = 2 \times 10^5, \, \Delta_n = 10^{-3}, \, T = n\Delta_n= 200$.
+We generate {50} independent datasets by sub-sampling trajectories produced by the discretisation scheme (\ref{eq:lg_hypo_II}) with a small step-size $10^{-4}$ so that obtained observations correspond to $n = 2 \times 10^5, \, \Delta_n = 10^{-3}, \, T = n\Delta_n= 200$.
 For the complete observation regime, we compute the contrast estimator (\ref{eq:MLE}) for each given dataset.
 For experiments of partial observations, we use the trajectories of the position $q_t$ only, extracted from the complete observations, and compute the MLE by maximising the marginal likelihood obtained from the Kalman recursion formula under the locally Gaussian scheme (\ref{eq:lg_hypo_II}), as shown in Section \ref{sec:kalman_filter}.
-To minimise the relevant target functions we use the adaptive moments (Adam) optimiser with the following algorithmic specifications: (step-size) = $0.1$, (exponential decay rate for the first moment estimates) = $0.9$, (exponential decay rate for the first moment estimates) = $0.9$, (exponential decay rate for the second moment estimates) = $0.999$, (additive term for numerical stability) = $10^{-8}$.
-The true parameters are set to: $(D^{\dagger}, \lambda^{\dagger}, \alpha^{\dagger}, \sigma^{\dagger}) = (1.0, 2.0, 4.0, 1.0)$ and $(D^{\dagger}, \lambda^{\dagger}, \alpha^{\dagger}, \sigma^{\dagger}) = (1.0, 2.0, 4.0, 4.0)$ for the QGLE with harmonic potential $U_{\mrm{HO}}$ and the double well potential $U_{\mrm{DW}}$, respectively.
+To minimise the relevant target functions we use the adaptive moments (Adam) optimiser with the following algorithmic specifications: (step-size) = $0.2$, (exponential decay rate for the first moment estimates) = $0.9$, (exponential decay rate for the first moment estimates) = $0.9$, (exponential decay rate for the second moment estimates) = $0.999$, (additive term for numerical stability) = $10^{-8}$ and (number of iteration) = $2,000$. {The true parameters are set to $\trueparam = (D^{\dagger}, \lambda^{\dagger}, \alpha^{\dagger}, \sigma^{\dagger}) = (1.0, 2.0, 4.0, 4.0)$.